 |January 30, 2017||No Comments|

 You might think with all year round sunshine, almost perfect temperatures in most regions, and the healthy outdoor lifestyle the country has to offer, there are very few reasons not to make the move to Spain.
 However moving permanently to a country or going on a two-week holiday is a very different ballgame; and you need to weigh up the pros and cons carefully before making such a life changing move.
-The most important challenge you will probably face when moving to Spain if you are below retirement age, is how you will survive financially.
+The most important challenge you will probably face when moving to Spain if you are below retirement age is how you will survive financially, as sitting on a patio lounge all day won’t pay the mortgage or rent, unfortunately!

 At the time of writing in the early part of 2016, the Spanish economy is looking much brighter than it did a few years ago.
 Tourism numbers were way higher in 2015 than previous years, due to a number of factors including the strong pound against the euro and fear of terrorism in countries such as Tunisia and Turkey.